getsolus/packages/packages/py/python3/README.md

 ## Currently supported python3 version in Nuitka

-As of ultimo February 2024, the latest fully supported version of Nuitka is Python 3.11.
+As of ultimo February 2024, the latest fully supported version of python3 in Nuitka is Python 3.11.